 - We stayed at Haven Inn (near the train station) – 630 Rs for a double with attached bathroom

 Want to visit Alleppey’s backwaters for cheap?
-Check out our photo essay to see how it’s done!
+Check out this guide to the Kerala Backwaters for everything you need to know!

 We stayed in Goa during peak holiday season (Christmas/New Year).
 However, Alex’s family was visiting, so we hardly had any expenses for 10 of the days we were there.